Cancer Research UK logo.

 Radiotherapy for Hodgkin lymphoma

 Radiotherapy is a common treatment for Hodgkin lymphoma.
-It uses high energy rays similar to x-rays to kill cancer cells.
-For Hodgkin lymphoma, you usually have external beam radiotherapy.
-This means that you have the treatment from an external radiotherapy machine.
+Radiotherapy uses high energy rays similar to x-rays to kill cancer cells.
+You usually have external beam radiotherapy.

 Planning radiotherapy for Hodgkin lymphoma